MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/italian-vat.md

 ### Dates

 The date of issue is the document date and the date of registration is the posting date.
 Reporting date filters are based on the posting dates.
-This is changed from the previous behavior in which reporting date filters were based on the Operation Occured Date.
+This is changed from the previous behavior in which reporting date filters were based on the Operation Occurred Date.

 ### Non-deductible VAT